Estimated reading time: 8 minutes

-For all of you curry lovers, we have Chicken Curry In A Hurry which is not only delicious but you can have it ready in under one hour.
+For all curry lovers, we have Chicken Curry In A Hurry, which is delicious, and you can have it ready in under one hour.

-Indian Curry one of my favourites so when Nicola wanted to share her family recipe on CBB I was excited.
+Indian Curry is one of my favourites, so I was excited when Nicola wanted to share her family recipe on CBB.

 Indian Food In The UK

-Growing up in the UK I can remember having plenty of Indian friends some of whom I am still friends with today.
+Growing up in the UK, I remember having many Indian friends, some of whom I still have.

-I was exposed to Indian food at a young age from my friends but also from local restaurants.
+Exposure to Indian food came to me at a young age through my friends and local restaurants.

-I don’t tend to make many beef recipes but when I do making a beef curry is just as easy and tasty as using chicken.
+Beef recipes aren’t on my menu plan often, but when I do, making a beef curry is just as easy and tasty as using chicken.

-If you want a vegetarian curry simple to omit the meat and use a variety of your favourite vegetables in the curry sauce.
+If you want a vegetarian curry, omit the meat and use a variety of your favourite vegetables in the sauce.

 I find takeaway Indian cuisine in the UK is as popular as Chinese Food take-out in Canada.

-There’s nothing quite like an authentic chicken curry but there is no reason you can’t make your own curry at home.
+There’s nothing quite like an authentic chicken curry, but there is no reason you can’t make your curry at home.

-Our home has a few Indian cookbooks and we certainly have all the lovely spices Nicola will be sharing in this quick and easy curry recipe.
+Our home has a few Indian cookbooks, and we certainly have all the lovely spices Nicola will share in this quick and easy curry recipe.

-The best part is not only is this curry in a hurry it’s a frugal recipe that your friends will enjoy and won’t cost a fortune to make.
+The best part is not only is this curry in a hurry, but it’s also a frugal recipe that your friends will enjoy and won’t cost a fortune to make.

-This basic curry recipe I created with some of the lovely spices in The Dalda Cookbook.
+I created this basic curry recipe with some lovely spices in The Dalda Cookbook.

-My first recipe for CBB was a easy to make shortbread cookies and the last being a Pannetone Bread Pudding which would be a great dessert for this meal.
+My first recipe for CBB was an easy-to-make shortbread cookie, and the last was a Panettone Bread Pudding, which would be a great dessert for this meal.

 What is Garam Masala?

-We love Curry in our house and the kids have grown up with a little bit of spice in their meals ever since they were able to eat whole foods.
+We love Curry in our house, and the kids have grown up with a little spice in their meals since they could eat whole foods.

 Even the mushy stuff had a bit of something in it rather than salt!
 If you are wondering what is Garam Masala, I’ll tell you.

-According to Wikipedia, Garam means “Hot” and Masala means “Spices” which is a blend of ground spices common in North Indian and other South Asian cuisines.
+According to Wikipedia, Garam means “Hot,” and Masala means “Spices,“ a blend of ground spices common in North Indian and other South Asian cuisines.

-That’s a good question and anyone with a sophisticated palate can pick out the lovely spices.
+That’s a good question; anyone with a sophisticated palate can pick out the lovely spices.

 Is Garam Masala hot?

-If you are asking yourself, “Is Masala hot?” it’s not really, at least I don’t think so as you can see the spices below are not as hot as many believe.
+If you ask yourself, “Is Masala hot?” it’s not really; at least, I don’t think so.
+As you can see, the spices below are not as hot as many believe.

-The spices are very aromatic yet pungent in flavour but the perfect spice for many recipes.
+The spices are aromatic yet spicy in flavour but perfect for many recipes.

-According to Wikipedia the Indian version of Garam Masala includes:
+According to Wikipedia, the Indian version of Garam Masala includes the following:

 - Black Peppercorns and White Peppercorns